Gauge Enhanced Quantum Criticality Beyond the Standard Model: Introduction, Motivation, and Summary

 \end{enumerate}

-\item \emph{The number of generations $N_{\text{generation}}$}: {So far we have not yet specified the role of the number of generations $N_{\text{generation}}$ of quarks and leptons in our theory.
-It is inspiring to notice that this $\Z_2$ class (or mod 2 class) global anomaly $w_2 w_3$ can play the same nontrivial effect when \bea N_{\text{generation}} = 1 \mod 2. \eea For the simplicity of discussions, we mostly focus on $N_{\text{generation}} = 1$ in this article.
-Nonetheless, this \eq{eq:Ngeneration} means that when $N_{\text{generation}} = 3$ as we indeed have three generations of quark and leptons in our vacuum, our proposal still applies.
-So perhaps our proposal on the gauge enhanced quantum criticality really happens between our SM quantum vacuum and the neighbor GUT vacua. }
+\item \emph{The number of generations/families $N_{f}$}: {So far we have not yet specified the role of the number of generations $N_{f}$ of quarks and leptons in our theory.
+If each generation of 16 SM Weyl fermions associates with its own GUT-Higgs field and its WZW term, then the generation number $N_{f}$ times of 16 SM Weyl fermions with $N_{f}$ GUT-Higgs field requires a constraint $N_{f} = 1 \mod 2$ to match the $w_2 w_3$ anomaly, where $N_{f} = 3$ generation indeed works.
+However, regardless the $N_{f}$ of SM, in general, we can just introduce a single (or any odd number) of GUT-Higgs field and WZW sector to match the $1 \mod 2$ class of $w_2 w_3$ anomaly.} In any case, it is inspiring to confirm our proposal on the gauge enhanced quantum criticality can really happen between our $N_{f} =3$ SM quantum vacuum and the neighbor GUT vacua.
+In this article, we focus on $N_{f} =1$ for simplicity, but we can also triplicate $N_{f} =1$ to $N_{f} =3$.

 \end{itemize}